 We are always happy to support and accommodate researchers who have specific text mining needs and for any questions please email firstname.lastname@example.org

-- Academic subscribers: Text- and data-mining enabling clauses for non-commercial purposes will be included in all new ScienceDirect subscription agreements and upon renewal for existing customers.
+- Academic subscribers: Researchers can text mine subscribed content on ScienceDirect for non-commercial purposes, via the ScienceDirect API's.
+Text and data mining enabling clauses for non-commercial purposes will be included in all new ScienceDirect subscription agreements and upon renewal for existing customers.
 Librarians interested in adding the TDM clause to their existing agreement prior to renewal are able to request a simple contract e-amendment via their Elsevier Account Manager.

 - Corporate and other subscribers: Please contact your Elsevier Account Manager to find out more about our text mining products and services.

 - Non-subscriber access: Requests are considered on a case-by-case basis, and can be made by emailing email@example.com.

 We request that all access to content for text mining purposes takes place through our APIs and remind you that in order to maintain performance and availability for all users, the terms and conditions of access to ScienceDirect continue to prohibit the use of robots, spiders, crawlers or other automated programs, or algorithms to download content from the website itself.

 For open access content: Text and data mining permissions are determined by the author's choice of user license.
 This information is detailed in the individual articles.

 We are committed to streamlining the administrative process for mining and have created a self-service developer's portal to enable researchers to easily gain access to the ScienceDirect API's.
 Once the institutional agreement is updated, researchers at subscribing institutions will need to follow three steps:

 - Register their details using the online form on the developer's website.

 - Accept our API conditions via a "click-through" agreement.